 Some people think that writing about difficult subjects has to be staid; it doesn't.
 Complex topics require imagination, and innovation, telling the story in a different way.
 I have a keen understanding of what people want to read, and how they want to read it.
 I know how to engage the reader with a "hook" that will compel the person to read to the end.
 I pride myself on being able to take most any idea and turn it into a blog post, web or print article, or a newsletter.

-To date I have written four books, and more web content and print articles than I can recall.
-I am currently co-writing a book on Alzheimer's with a neurologist and a nurse, and on the lighter side have been a contributing author to five Chicken Soup for the Soul books.
-In my spare time I pen a blog, The Goodness Principle, that focuses on the good around us.
+To date, I have written four books, and more web content and print articles than I can recall.
+I have been a contributing author to nine Chicken Soup for the Soul books.
+In my spare time, I pen a website, The Goodness Principle, that focuses on the good around us.
 I am versatile because I am curious; I have an insatiable need to understand the world and how it functions.
 I thrive on writing assignments about the unfamiliar; it gives me an opportunity to research and learn something new.
 I also write fast and accurately, thanks to my graduate school education at UC Berkeley's School of Journalism.

 It's not easy to write about oneself on a page like this, to beat the chest, gorilla-style, and say to the world -- "Hey, look at me, I'm really good!"
 Writers can be a bit introverted; it's hard to toot our own horns and yet, we know that if we don't, we won't write much for a living.
 So, why pay attention to me?